 As part of our new analysis, we scanned all the publications engaging on Twitter to bring you a list of the top publications talking about artificial intelligence.
 Below is the top 50, if you want to see who ranks from 50-100 be sure to download the report to get the full top 100 list.

 |Rank||Twitter Handle||Name||Influencer Score|

-CLICK HERE FOR A FREE DEMO!
+CLICK HERE TO SCHEDULE A DEMO!

 Are you influential in a certain topic area?
 Do you want to be more influential in new areas?
 We have launched a new global community of 100K+ social influencers and we’d love for you to join!
 Community is aimed at those who want to grow their influence and raise their profile among the people that matter.

 What are the key benefits of joining Community?